ammargrowme/anki_converter/README.md

 - Internet & permissions
 - Permission denied errors when running scripts → use **`chmod +x`**.
 - Virtual environment errors → ensure **`python3 -m venv .venv`** runs and activate correctly.
-- `.env` file parse errors → ensure no BOM or extra whitespace.
 - Network timeouts → check firewall or proxy settings.
+- Save location errors → ensure the path you enter when prompted is valid and you have write permissions.

 #### Untrusted Package Warning